 In April 2017 new legislation came into force allowing tenants to apply to Get their Rent Back from criminal landlords using Rent Repayment Orders (RROs).
 A RRO forces the landlord to repay up to 12 months' rent for a variety of offences including harassment, illegal eviction, violence for securing entry, ignoring council orders and for failing to license.

 The most common offence is failure to license a rental property.
-Many properties in the UK, especially London, need a licence to be let out legally.
+Many properties in the UK, especially London, need a licence.
 Licensed properties have to comply with strict Health, Safety and Fire regulations.
 But often landlords don't bother: it's expensive, it's a hassle and it opens properties up to inspection by the Local Authority.
-Also there have been very few convictions of landlords for not licensing.
-That means there's a lot of sub-standard and downright dangerous properties out there.
+Before the new laws, there were very few convictions of landlords for not licensing: so there's a lot of sub-standard and downright dangerous properties out there.

 A landlord that lets an unlicensed property is committing an offence.
 Actually, a criminal offence.

-Recent legislation now means you can apply to Get your Rent Back if you find you have been living in a property that should have been licensed but wasn't and/or for any of the above mentioned offences.
+The new legislation now means you can apply to Get your Rent Back if you find you have been living in a property that should have been licensed but wasn't and/or for any of the above mentioned offences.